hmblair/bioeq/README.md

     num_edges:        44928
     node_features:
         repr dim:     1
-        multiplicity: 1
+        multiplicity: 8
     edge_feature dim: 1
 ```
-By default, the node features are initialised to a single degree-0 feature, which is the element type.
-Likewise, the edge features are initialised using the pairwise distances.

-Create a single degree-0 representation for our input features, and a degree-1 representation with multiplicity 4 as an example output.
+Create a degree-0 representation of multiplicity 8 for our input features, and a degree-1 representation with multiplicity 4 as an example output.
 Also, create a hidden representation with degrees 0 and 1, and multiplicity 16.
 ```
 from bioeq.geom import Repr